 Petroteq Energy Receives Notices on New Patents in the US and Canada Covering Oil Extraction Technology

-LOS ANGELES, California, Jan.
-10, 2018 (GLOBE NEWSWIRE) -- Petroteq Energy Inc. (“Petroteq” or the “Company”) (TSXV: PQE; OTCQX: PQEFF; Frankfurt: A2DYWC), is a company focused on the development of and implementation of proprietary technologies for the energy industry.
-Petroteq’s portfolio includes technology for the environmentally safe extraction of heavy oils from oil sands, oil shale deposits and shallow oil deposits.
-The Company has announced today that it has received a Notice of Allowance from the United States Patent and Trademark Office for U.S. Patent Application 13/627,518, “Oil From Oil Sands Extraction Process” and a Notice of Allowance from the Canadian Intellectual Property Office for Canadian Patent Application 2,754,355, “Oil Extraction Process.”
+Los Angeles, California--(Newsfile Corp. - January 10, 2018) - Petroteq Energy Inc. (TSXV: PQE) (OTCQX: PQEFF) (FSE: A2DYWC) ("Petroteq" or the "Company"), is a company focused on the development of and implementation of proprietary technologies for the energy industry.
+Petroteq's portfolio includes technology for the environmentally safe extraction of heavy oils from oil sands, oil shale deposits and shallow oil deposits.
+The Company has announced today that it has received a Notice of Allowance from the United States Patent and Trademark Office for U.S. Patent Application 13/627,518, "Oil From Oil Sands Extraction Process" and a Notice of Allowance from the Canadian Intellectual Property Office for Canadian Patent Application 2,754,355, "Oil Extraction Process."

 The Company would like to remind investors that while the patent is new — the technology has been used by Petroteq in its heavy oil extraction facility: